AMS-Ltd/.NETClient/README.md

 ## Running Examples

 In order to be able run an example you will need access to a cloud or on premise ams-mft login.
-If you would like to explore either this .NETClient or the restful and don't have access to a AMS-MFT account then please contact our support team who will be happy to arrange you a free account for your testing - support@ams-ltd.com.
+If you would like to explore either this .NETClient or the RESTful API and don't have access to a AMS-MFT account then please contact our support team who will be happy to arrange you a free account for your testing - support@ams-ltd.com.

 ## License